 It doesn’t matter if your kitchen is two years old or 200 years old, history comes home to eat always… every day, every meal.
-From the food you purchase to the equipment you use to the methods you employ, centuries of stories have led to the meals you make everyday.
+From the food you purchase to the equipment you use to the methods you employ, centuries of stories have led to the meals you make every day.

-Here in The Vintage Kitchen we are on a mission to discover those fascinating details that have laid the groundwork for what, where, why and how we cook today.
-Highlighting vintage culinary creativity in a variety of ways from interior design to interviews, gardening to gadgets, travel to techniques, recipes to restaurants and all those lovely china pieces in-between we discover how the past connects us to the present when it comes to the kitchen.
+Here in The Vintage Kitchen, we are on a mission to discover those fascinating details that have laid the groundwork for what, where, why, and how we cook today.
+Highlighting vintage culinary creativity in a variety of ways from interior design to interviews, gardening to gadgets, travel to techniques, recipes to restaurants, and all those lovely china pieces in-between we discover how the past connects us to the present when it comes to the kitchen.

 Hey there, I’m Katherine!

 I come from a long line of interesting kitchen stories.
-In the early 1900’s my great-grandmother had a doughnut shop in Seattle’s Pike Place Market.
+In the early 1900s my great-grandmother had a doughnut shop in Seattle’s Pike Place Market.
 In the mid 20th century, my grandfather fought four decades of fires in Chicago while also preparing dinner for the firehouse crew each night.
-In the 1980’s, my American mom made authentic multiple-course home-cooked French dinners from scratch for visiting European houseguests.
+In the 1980s, my American mom made authentic French food from scratch for visiting European houseguests.
 A decade later, my dad taught himself how to cook by religiously reading every issue of Gourmet magazine.
 More stories float… my cousin was a commercial king crab fisherman in Alaska for over 20 years.
 My husband worked in film catering when I first met him.
 My sister once prepared a luncheon for President Clinton.
 None of these people shared a professional title in the culinary world but they all shared a passion for creativity in the kitchen which inherently came to me through the veins of my family tree.

 In my growing up days I was a world-traveler and a kid-connoisseur of cuisines from around the globe.
 I learned about history from old buildings and old bowls, from small vegetable gardens and large lengthy dinners, from food I couldn’t pronounce to places I couldn’t predict.
 Monte Carlo, Morocco, Lake Geneva, the Ivory Coast of Africa – those were the places where memory began.
 That first burst of colorful and cultural experience when I was young led me to where I am today… here with you – a lover of history, an experimenter of creativity, a forever advocate of celebrating cultural cooking and a discoverer of new (yet old) stories surrounding everyone’s favorite room in the house.
 I love behind-the-scenes conversations and old cookbooks.
 I love travel and art and eating outdoors.
 My most ideal dinner would involve a starry sky, lots of wine and a dinner table full of companions that stretched with abundance into the small hours of the night.

 With a tie of the apron strings, and a gathering of bowls and spoons, knives and cutting boards, notebooks and Noritake we are embarking on a historical adventure together through the world of kitchen curiosities.
 All the interesting, forgotten stories of the past come to light again here.
-Cheers and welcome to The Vintage Kitchen.
+Cheers, and welcome to The Vintage Kitchen.

 Keep In Touch